 - It is only available in Canadian dollars

-- Online banks like EQ Bank offer higher rates
+- Some online banks offer higher rates

 CI Direct Investing HISA vs. EQ Bank